Does Your Waterfront Property have a Natural Edge?

 Participate in the Natural Edge

 The Natural Edge is a shoreline naturalization program available to waterfront property owners to plant native trees, shrubs, groundcovers, wildflowers, and grasses along the water’s edge.
-With generous funding support from Canada Fisheries and Oceans, and Great Lakes Community Guardian Fund, Watersheds Canada is able to provide landowners with:
+With generous funding support from Ontario Trillium and the Daniel and Susan Gottlieb Foundation, Watersheds Canada is able to provide landowners with:

 - A free site visit to discuss shoreline concerns, provide recommendations, and assess planting conditions;